MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/clistctrl-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu yöntem Windows SDK--> açıklanan [LVM_GETGROUPCOUNT](/windows/win32/Controls/lvm-getgroupcount) iletisini gönderir.
+Bu yöntem, Windows SDK--> açıklanan [LVM_GETGROUPCOUNT](/windows/win32/Controls/lvm-getgroupcount) iletisini gönderir.

 ## <a name="getgroupinfo"></a>CListCtrl:: Getgroupınfo